qzc438/ontology-llm/README.md

 Call Huanyu for approval for trivial reference.

 ## Agent-OM: Leveraging LLM Agents for Ontology Matching
-- This repository contains the source code, resources, and instructions to reproduce the experiments for the PVLDB 2025 paper.
+- This repository contains the source code to reproduce the experiments.
 - The preprint of the paper is currently available at arXiv: https://arxiv.org/abs/2312.00326

 ## Important Notice:
-- For technical inquires, please submit a GitHub Issue.
+- For technical inquiries, please submit a GitHub issue.
 - For feature discussion or potential extensions, please join our discussion group: https://groups.google.com/g/agent-om

 ## Quick Start: